 Stress Dependent Permeabilities

-Fracturing events are captured in 6X using regional tables of permeability or transmissibility modifiers versus net stress, which are applied to dynamically modify the reservoir flows.
+Fracturing events are captured in 6X using regional tables of permeability modifiers versus net stress, which are applied dynamically to modify the reservoir flows.
 The table modifiers are either applied directly, or conditionally using a Mohr-Coulomb model and an input stress field.
 Several hysteresis models are also available to model the closing of fractures.